grafana/loki/docs/sources/clients/promtail/configuration.md

 # Describes the metric.
 [description: <string>]

-# Key from the extracted data map to use for the mtric,
+# Key from the extracted data map to use for the metric,
 # defaulting to the metric's name if not present.
 [source: <string>]